QaximGhumman/Weather-Dashboard/README.md

 > ⚠️ Note: Since this is a pure front-end app, the API key is visible in the browser (like any client-only project).
 That's fine for a personal/portfolio project with the free tier, but don't reuse a key tied to a paid plan here.

-## 🚀 How to run

-Just open `index.html` in a browser — no install, no server needed.

-To deploy it live:
-1. Push the folder to a GitHub repo
-2. Go to **Settings → Pages → deploy from `main` branch**
-3. You'll get a free live link like `chandqasim64.github.io/weather-dashboard`

 ## 🎨 Customize

 - Sky colors per weather type are CSS variables in `style.css` (search for `--sky-a`, `--sky-b`, `--accent` under each `body[data-weather="..."]` block)